 Victoria Smalls is a Story Consultant.
 She is the Director of Development and Public Relations for Penn Center National Historic Landmark District.
 Hired in 2012, Smalls has developed and coordinated numerous cultural education programs and events during her tenure at Penn.
 She has strong ties to Penn Center; her father Elting Smalls graduated from Penn School in 1943; her parents first met on the historic grounds at a religious conference during the Civil Rights Movement.
 Currently, Smalls serves as a Commissioner on the South Carolina African American Heritage Commission, Board Member of the First Shore Tourism and Education Network, and as Advisory Board Member for the Gullah Geechee Consortium of Beaufort County.
 She has a personal mission of promoting and preserving her Gullah Geechee history, art and culture.
 Smalls attended South Carolina State University and University of South Carolina—Beaufort with concentrations in Education.

-Alexandria Cone is production manager.
+Alexandria Cone is project manager.
 She recently graduated from The University of South Carolina with a BA in Visual Communications & Media Arts.
 While in undergrad, Cone worked with a number of production companies in Columbia, S.C like Mad Monkey Inc. and Gamecock Productions (UofSC’s Athletic Production Department) to create promotional content for thousands within the southeast.

 Kate Chatman is production secretary.
 She is from Pawleys Island, SC and is currently studying Anthropology at the University of South Carolina.
 Kate’s interest in The Gullah Project stems from an adolescence spent on the sea islands of South Carolina.
 Her studies in anthropology developed into a study of the African diaspora and the sustainability of Gullah cultures in the low country.
 Kate’s work with The Gullah Project is an opportunity to observe firsthand Gullahculture as the community of St. Helena grapples with changes in the region.